GeoMigrata/dotMigrata/API.md

 ### Custom Stability Criteria

 The `IStabilityCriteria` interface and `DefaultStabilityCriteria` implementation are available for future extension.
-Note: SimulationEngine currently uses built-in stability checking.
+The SimulationEngine currently uses built-in stability checking.
 The interface is designed for custom stability detection strategies:

 ```csharp